LeonardoResearchGroup/NetInt/README.md

 ### Layouts ###

 Vertices are displayed as circles and edges as arcs.
-Arcs are splited in thirds, each drawn by s bezier curve.
-To indicate esde directionality, the third touching the source vertex appears lighter than the third touching the target vertex.
+Arcs are splited in three, each drawn by separate bezier curves.
+To indicate edde directionality, the section touching the source vertex has a lighter color than the section touching the target vertex.

 So far NetInt works with two force-directed layouts (Fuchterman-Reingold, Spring) and one concentric layout that arrange edges in a similar fashion to [circos](http://circos.ca/).
 Graphs are visualized by default with the concentric layout because it is extremely fast.

 ### Mapping Edges and Vertices attributes ###

-NetInt implements the [Viridis](https://bids.github.io/colormap/)color palete in all its four modes (viridis, magma, plasma and inferno).
+NetInt implements the [Viridis](https://bids.github.io/colormap/)color palette in all its four modes (viridis, magma, plasma and inferno).

 <img width="312" alt="screen shot 2018-05-19 at 3 22 39 pm" src="https://user-images.githubusercontent.com/10836823/40272945-c3bba442-5b7c-11e8-808f-8c4e28f5aa18.png">